Destin Marijuana Possession Attorney

 Under section 893.13, possession of THC oil is a third-degree felony, punishable by a maximum of five years in prison and a fine of up to $5,000.
 Other possible penalties include a felony conviction, a lengthy probation term, community service hours, substance abuse courses and random urinalysis.

 Defending your Destin Marijuana Case

-In my opinion, it should be legal to possess small amounts of marijuana for personal use.
-That is why I am lifetime member of the NORML legal committee.
+At Flaherty Defense Firm, we believe that it should be legal to possess small amounts of marijuana for personal use.
+That is why we are lifetime members of the NORML legal committee.
 NORML is a very powerful organization that is fighting to legalize the safe and responsible use of marijuana.

 Unfortunately, the law still prohibits the possession of marijuana.
 But that doesn’t mean you have to settle for a conviction that will follow you for the rest of your life.
-If you have been charged with marijuana possession in Destin, I will be your advocate.
-I will use every option available to try and make sure your case gets dismissed.
+If you have been charged with marijuana possession in Destin, we will be your advocates.
+We will use every option available to try and make sure your case gets dismissed.

 The most common two ways to successfully resolve a possession of marijuana case are: